-C. Notes or Technology Violations: Students may raise a notes or technology violations as they discover or learn of the violation during the trial or during the Dispute Hearing Process noted in Rule 6.1.
-See Rules 4.9 Notes and 4.14 Technology.
+C. Notes or Technology Violations: Students may raise a notes or technology violation as they discover or learn of the violation during the trial or during the Dispute Hearing Process noted in Rule 11.1.
+See Rules 3.4 Use of Notes and 8.3.1 Technology in front of the Bar.

-6.3 Scoring Penalties
+11.3 Scoring Penalties

 The presiding judge determines if a Rules Violation, Time Violation, or Creation of Material Fact Violation occurred, and informs the scoring judges.
-The scoring judges consider the violation(s) raised and assess penalties individually before finalizing their scoresheets.
+The scoring judges consider the violation(s) raised and assess penalties individually within the range before finalizing their scores.